 Stop asking "what's the best model?"
 Start asking "what's the best model for this task at this cost tolerance?"

 For coding: Claude Opus/Sonnet via Claude Code.
+GPT-5 for OpenAI-ecosystem teams.
 Budget option: o4-mini or Codestral.
-Self-hosted: Llama 4 Maverick or DeepSeek V3.
+Self-hosted: DeepSeek V3.2 or Llama 4 Maverick.

 For long document research: Gemini 2.5 Pro when >100K tokens.
 Claude Opus when reasoning quality matters more than raw context.